WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/gemini-enterprise/README.md

     - **Select Deployment Type:** Choose between **Brownfield (Stellar Engine Integration)** or **Greenfield (New GCP Project)** based on your environment.
     - **Select Option 1:** Choose **Deploy Stage 0 (Foundation)**.
     - **Select Internal Deployment:** When prompted for the deployment type, select **Regional Internal Application Load Balancer**.
+    - **Configure Data Stores:** The script will prompt you to add BigQuery or GCS data stores.
+    - **Configure IP Ranges:** You will be prompted to enter allowed IP ranges for the load balancer (default: `10.0.0.0/8`).
     - The script will automatically prompt for other necessary details (Project ID, Identity Provider, etc.) and generate the `gemini-stage-0/terraform.tfvars` file for you.

 2.  **Apply Stage 0:**